Employee Satisfaction, Labor Market Flexibility, and Stock Returns Around the World

 We study the relationship between employee satisfaction and firm performance around the world, using lists of the “Best Companies to Work For” in 14 countries.
-Employee satisfaction is associated with superior long-run returns, valuation ratios, and profitability in countries with high labor market flexibility, such as the US and UK, but not low labor market flexibility, such as Germany.
-These results are consistent with high employee satisfaction being a valuable tool for recruitment, retention, and motivation in flexible labor markets, where firms face fewer constraints on hiring and firing.
-In contrast, in regulated labor markets, legislation already provides minimum standards for worker welfare and so additional expenditure may exhibit diminishing returns.
-The results have implications for the differential profitability of socially responsible investing (“SRI”) strategies around the world.
-In particular, they emphasize the importance of considering institutional factors when forming such strategies.
+Employee satisfaction is associated with superior long-run returns, current valuation ratios, future profitability, and earnings surprises in flexible labor markets, such as the US and UK, but not rigid labor markets, such as Germany.
+These results are consistent with employee satisfaction improving recruitment, retention, and motivation in flexible labor markets, where firms face fewer constraints on hiring and firing.
+In rigid labor markets, legislation already provides minimum standards for worker welfare and so additional expenditure may exhibit diminishing returns.
+The findings have implications for the differential profitability of socially responsible investing strategies around the world – in particular, the importance of considering institutional factors when forming such strategies.

 Keywords: Employee Satisfaction, Labor Market Flexibility, Socially Responsible Investing, Corporate Social Responsibility